yasserfaraazkhan/Typescript-WedbriverIO-V7-framework/README.md

 6. Once you are finished, create a PR with the Subject (First and Last name Initial-AscendumExam Final).
 For Example: `IO-AscendumExam Final` and add the following

-    - Add @ianoroceo as Reviewer
+    - Add @ianoroceo and @alipascendum as Reviewer
     - Assign the PR to yourself
     - Add Label `DO NOT MERGE`
     - Add a descriptive comment description for the PR